Home / Blog / 7 things your AI agent can run for you overnight

 4. Weekly codebase review

-The agent does not replace code review — it prepares for it.
-Having a weekly summary of "here are the three files that got the most churn this week, and here are the two that still have raw SQL" gives reviewers a useful starting point.
+The agent does not replace code review.
+It prepares for it.
+Having a weekly summary of 'here are the three files that got the most churn this week, and here are the two that still have raw SQL' gives reviewers a useful starting point.

 This works best if you spend an hour initially defining the categories you care about and showing the agent examples of both problems and acceptable patterns.
-The upfront investment makes the ongoing output useful rather than noisy.
+The upfront investment makes the ongoing output useful rather than noise.

 5. Lead enrichment